 SEISS was set up by the Chancellor to try and compensate self-employed workers who have lost income as a result of isolation and lockdown measures, similar to the furlough scheme introduced for employed workers.

-It takes the form of four taxable grants (each covering a 3 month period) of 80% of profits to a maximum of £7,500, paid to individuals registered as self-employed with business profits of less than £50,000 tax returns submitted for 2018/2019.
+It takes the form of five taxable grants (each covering a 3 month period) of 80% of profits to a maximum of £7,500, paid to individuals registered as self-employed with business profits of less than £50,000.

-So far there have already been 2 rounds of grants given to qualifying self-employed workers and this has now been extended as a result of the November lockdown, with two further grants promised for the periods:
+So far there have already been 3 rounds of grants given to qualifying self-employed workers covering:

 - November 2020 to January 2021

-You do not have to have applied for the first two self employed income support grants earlier this year, but you must have been eligible
+You do not have to have applied for the first three self employed income support grants earlier this year, but you must have been eligible.

 Anyone who is self-employed or in a partnership can apply for SEISS if they: